Our Curriculum Intent

 We believe that all children should have a fair opportunity to be able to find and develop their talents and passions and our broad and balanced curriculum enables all children to find success.
 Our curriculum ensures that children have a good understanding of their global and local citizenship and develops their social, emotional and moral needs as well as meeting National Curriculum expectations.

-Our curriculum is made up of the ‘Prospectus Curriculum‘ and our ‘Learning Concepts‘
+Our curriculum is made up of the ‘The Breadth Map‘ and our ‘Learning Concepts‘

 We devised a two-year rolling programme, split in to Cycle A and Cycle B to ensure that children experience real breadth and depth in their learning: leading to sustained mastery and a greater depth of understanding for all.

 Learning Concept Files

-At Knowles Primary School, we believe that personal development is a crucial aspect of learning as it has a direct impact upon all other areas of study.
-Our values are intrinsic to pupils personal development at Knowles and are woven in to our curriculum, shared in assemblies and are visible around the school.
+Our values are intrinsic to pupils personal development at Knowles and are woven into our curriculum, shared in assemblies and are visible around the school.

 Alongside our values, we also support mental health by ensuring well being opportunities and learning are woven throughout the curriculum.
 The 5 areas of well being we promote explicitly are: connecting with others, giving, being active, taking notice and learning new things.